 Application : Applied

-Explanation on : application of the practice The features of the risk management and internal control framework, its adequacy and effectiveness are set out in the Statement of Risk Management and Internal Control on page 40 to 42 of the 2017 Annual Report.
+Explanation on application of the practice The features of the risk management and internal control framework, its adequacy and effectiveness are set out in the Statement on Risk Management and Internal Control on page 43 to 45 of the 2018 Annual Report.

-The Company's 2017 Annual Report is accessible at www.landmarks.com.my .
+The Company's 2018 Annual Report is accessible at www.landmarks.com.my.

-Explanation for : departure
+Explanation for departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are encouraged to complete equired to complete the columns below.
+Non-large companies are the columns below.

-Measure :
+Measure

-Timeframe :
+Timeframe